Politics and Pain: Staying Connected through the Post-Election Divide

 The only common ground may be that neither of you has ended the relationship

 You and your family member or friend may not find common ground on issues and may not be able to summon empathy.
 If despite this, you both decline to sever the relationship and you both make even small steps to stay connected, this is a powerful indicator of love.
 You might even address the wish for connection in spite of difference directly, “I know we disagree, but know that I love you” or “I wish this weren’t dividing us, I’m committed to finding ways to stay connected.”

 Choosing not to walk away from the relationship may be the only thing you have in common for awhile and for those who wish to stay connected, that may be enough.

 This article is inspired by Relational Cultural Theory, particularly the work of Maureen Walker and Judy Jordan.
-To learn more, visit the Jean Baker Miller Training Institute online and look for our RCT learning community on social media.
+To learn more, visit the Jean Baker Miller Training Institute online (winter 2020 update: to learn more about RCT, please visit the International Center for Growth in Connection and www.harrietschwartz.com) and look for our RCT learning community on social media.
 Special thanks to RCT colleagues and friends who reviewed earlier drafts.